nadernik/history_dependecy/email_report_to_mathew.md

-# Email Report to Mathew: Serial Dependence Analysis in Visual-Tactile Decision Making

-**To:** Mathew
-**From:** [Your Name]
-**Date:** September 14, 2025
-**Subject:** Serial Dependence Analysis Results - Visual-Tactile Decision Making Study

----

-Hi Mathew,

-I wanted to share the comprehensive results from our serial dependence analysis of the visual-tactile orientation discrimination task.
-The analysis has revealed some fascinating insights into how past trials influence current decision-making across sensory modalities.

 ## **🎯 Project Overview**

 We analyzed **834k+ trials** from **12 rats** performing an orientation discrimination task across three sensory modalities: